nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

   - 3a1.
 SupperStrikers displays an error message.

     Use Case resumes at step 2
+- 3b.
+The user has already selected a different vendor.
+  - 3b1.
+SupperStrikers clears the order of the current vendor.

+  Use case resumes at step 4.

 **Use case: Creating a new supper order**